guillaumelenoir/WAVEPAL/README.md

 # WAVEPAL
-Frequency and time-frequency analysis for irregularly sampled time series\newline Software expected for November 2016.
+Frequency and time-frequency analysis for irregularly sampled time series.
+#
+Software expected for November 2016.